Your Baby’s Fever Temperature – What You Need To Know!

 Excessive sweating is the body’s way of balancing out what’s going on inside one’s body.
 As your baby sweats, it helps in cooling his/her body.

-A temperature hitting 101.4°F and over means that something serious is going on.
-In taking your baby’s temperature, you should ensure reliability and accuracy in the baby thermometer that you will use.
+A temperature hitting 38.5°C and over means that something serious is going on.
+If you take baby’s temperature, you should ensure reliability and accuracy in the baby thermometer that you will use.
 Take for example the two baby thermometers listed below:

 The fastest way to take baby’s temperature is with an infrared ear and/or forehead thermometer.
 The beauty of a forehead thermometer is that you simply swipe across baby’s forehead and the reading is there.
 An ear model also does the trick but you may find baby wriggling a little when something is in it’s ear!
 The Cherub Baby Ear and Forehead thermometer provides you with both of these options and offers the following benefits: